Log in or create new account to save this product to your wishlist.

 However, the soil also maintains its heat much better than the air, so – although the air temperature in the autumn may drop – the soil will retain much of its summer heat throughout the autumn months.

-If you sow in the spring, the seed puts a lot of energy into creating blades (or leaves).
+If you sow grass seeds in the spring, the seed puts a lot of energy into creating blades (or leaves).
 However, the plant also wants to flower, detracting energy away from the roots.
 For vigorous grass plants, you want strong roots; extra phosphorus will help promote more robust roots.

 To focus energy on the roots, fertilisation is essential.
 Use a good starter fertiliser such as MOOWY’s Lawn Starter, which contains extra phosphorus for improved root networks.